scienceai/cssnow/README.md

 Sort of like [cssnext](http://cssnext.io/) used to be.

 Back when we were young, cssnext used to be pretty simple: you installed it, you ran it, it worked.
-Nowadays, cssnext has evolved to build atop PostCSS.
+Nowadays, cssnext has evolved to build atop PostCSS, with lots of configuration coming with.

 I have nothing against that move.
-It's a lot more powerful and flexible.
+It's a lot more powerful and flexible, and overall I think it is absolutely the right thing to do.
 But we have lots of repos, and they all need a default that's pretty much what cssnext used to be.
-So what `cssnow` does is pretty much that: use cssnext and PostCSS with a default setup that matches the sane, basic setup we need.
-It's a whole lot fewer direct dependencies to worry about, and a way to centralise options better than the default (such as being safe out of the box instead of triggering hard-to-find `z-index` bugs).
+So what `cssnow` does is pretty much that: use cssnext and PostCSS with a default setup that matches what we need.
+It's a whole lot fewer direct dependencies to worry about, and a way to centralise options we like (such as being safe out of the box when minifying).

+This is for you if you like these defaults and don't want to think too much about your CSS pre-processing; if you prefer the flexibility and power stick to the full PostCSS stack!

 ## Installation